Franklin S. Harris: BYU

-Utah State University
+USAC

-On November 20th, 1944 Harris was offered the position of president at Utah State Agricultural College.
+On November 20, 1944, Harris was offered the position of president at USAC.
 He met with the USAC board of trustees on November 25 to be appointed president effective July 1, 1945.
 Harris began his career at USAC with the difficult task of finding funds for new buildings.
 USAC buildings were old and run down, additionally, the influx of students attending USAC after World War II led to a space problem as capacity was already limited on campus.
 With World War II ending, Harris was able to acquire temporary buildings from military bases that were being dismantled.
-In 1948 he received approval from the board to rent Cache Valley Hospital as a dorm.
+In 1948, he received approval from the board to rent Cache Valley Hospital as a dorm.
 Harris also worked to provide new, permanent buildings on campus.
 He continued to follow his agronomist pursuits and in 1950 he spent the month of January as a consultant to the United States State Department.
 Harris continued as USAC's president until 1955.

 Politics

-In 1938 friends of Harris encouraged him to run for the Senate.
-He started campaigning when J. Reuben Clark Jr. told him the First Presidency wanted Harris to run for United States Senate.
-With fall approaching and school starting again Harris had little time to campaign, however, Harris won the primary election and became the Republican candidate for senator.
+In 1938, friends of Harris encouraged him to run for the United States Senate.
+He started campaigning when J. Reuben Clark told him the LDS Church's First Presidency wanted Harris to run.
+With fall approaching and school starting again Harris had little time to campaign, however, he won the primary election and became the Republican candidate for senator.
 Harris ran on an anti-New Deal platform.
 He eventually lost the election to Elbert D. Thomas.

 Harris ran for governor of Utah in 1948.
-He won the third most votes at the Republican state convention but did not make it on to the primary ticket.
+He won the third most votes at the Republican state convention but did not make it to the primary ticket.
 By August he decided to give his support to Charles Rendell Mabey, another candidate running for governor at the time.

-Other LDS church service
+Other LDS Church service

-In June 1925 Harris was made a member of the General Board of the Young Men's Mutual Improvement Association (YMMIA) and remained affiliated with the association until November 1948.
+In June 1925, Harris was made a member of the General Board of the Young Men's Mutual Improvement Association (YMMIA) and remained affiliated with it until November 1948.
 He served as a missionary in Japan in 1926.
 The following year he served a short mission among the Latter-day Saints in Syria.
-After returning from foreign trips, Harris would often speak in LDS sacrament meetings detailing his experiences.
-Harris was never an LDS General Authority but did receive some of their privileges.
-He was given an assigned seat with his name on it to attend general conference.
-Harris' church service was often combined with his job as president of Brigham Young University.
+After returning from foreign trips, Harris would often speak in LDS Church sacrament meetings detailing his experiences.
+Harris was never a general authority, but he was given an assigned seat with his name on it to attend general conference.
+His church service was often combined with his job as president of BYU.
 He often taught religious classes and attended church school conventions.
-On his second trip to Iran in 1950, Harris became the branch president of Tehran.
+On his second trip to Iran in 1950, Harris became the branch president in Tehran.
 The branch started out with nine members but eventually reached thirty-five individuals.